anishnath/manic/CAPABILITIES.md

   a point for the doublet, RMS read-out + ideal-point marker; `examples/spot-diagram.manic`).
   Both share `optics::builtins::analyze_preset` (rotationally-symmetric on-axis transverse-aberration trace) and scale to the singlet so the correction reads.
-  ⬜ off-axis field points (coma/astigmatism) + Airy-disk overlay still open.
+  Off-axis field points and the Airy-disk overlay ship through `fieldspot` above.

 **Why it fits:** a beautiful, genuinely-physical domain (the rainbow is *earned* by `n(λ)`, the focus is *earned* by Snell), tiny author surface, and it reuses every